jesswhyte/borealis_dataverse_mcp/README.md

 - "What files are in this dataset?"
 - "Can we look at the readme file together?"

-## Features

-- **Search**: Query by keywords and subjects
-- **University Filtering**: Translation of institution names to dataverse identifiers (e.g., "University of Toronto" → `toronto`)
-- **Geographic Filtering**: Filter by the geographic coverage of datasets (what region the data is about, not where researchers are located)
-- **Sorting**: Sort results by relevance (default), date (newest first), or name (alphabetical)
-- **Type Filtering**: Filter by dataset, dataverse, or file types
-- **Metadata Retrieval**: Get information about specific datasets including descriptions, all authors with affiliations, keywords, license information, and file lists
-- **Limit Results**: Customize number of results (up to 100 per request)
-- **Authentication Support**: Optional API key for accessing unpublished datasets
-- **Automatic Fallback**: Falls back to public search if authentication fails
-- **Results**: Returns DOI links, authors, publication year, and description summaries

 ## Prerequisites

 - Claude Desktop (Claude Desktop is used here in the instructions as an example)